DoodgeMatvey/Matvey-Portfolio/README.md

   Please see the file called LICENSE.

-  Which technologies did i use 🛩:
+  Which technologies did i use🛩:
   -----------------------------

   - HTML5(BEM), CSS3(flexbox, animations, adaptive, crossbrouser), SASS/SCSS;
   - JS, JQuery(slideToTop, Preloader, Revealator, reverse-scale);

-  Contacts
+  Contacts 📞
   --------

      o If you want to order the services of a web developer